ccb-hms/scDiagnostics/README.md

 ## Pairwise Distance Analysis and Density Visualization

-his function allows for the calculation of pairwise distances between query and reference cells of a specific cell type in a single-cell gene expression dataset.
+This function allows for the calculation of pairwise distances between query and reference cells of a specific cell type in a single-cell gene expression dataset.
 The pairwise distances are calculated using a specified distance metric, such as “euclidean”, “manhattan”, etc.